"...everything happens for a reason"

 I felt all symptoms of what a healthy pregnancy should be, just vanish.
 Unable to bring it to reality just yet, I put on a smile, hugged my husband and wished him a happy new year, knowing well and truly I was going to have to tell him the news sooner rather than later.

-You see, when someone means more to you than you could ever imagine, the hurt you feel is nothing compared to the hurt you see them experience.
+This man means more to me than imaginable, the hurt I felt, was nothing compared to the hurt I was about to see him experience.
 I'd never met a man who was so dedicated, excited, so wanting and deserving of something so special, and knowing that if I was right within myself and what I was feeling, then that being taken away from him was too much for me to bare.

 January 6th 2017, we were scheduled in for our 12 week scan.
 Sitting in a waiting room with mothers to-be surrounding you with their perfect round tummies is not only beautiful, but eye opening and made me appreciate the gift we as woman, are given.